The "Many Worlds" interpretation (MWI) of quantum mechanics was developed

 eliminate terms of infinity from popping up in the results of complicated

 physics calculations.
-I say, let infinity be equal to 10296460
+I say, let infinity be equal to my

 and be done with it!